 The SVO’s began in 2015 when North Shore administrators, faculty, staff, parents, and students were asked the question, “What do you value most in a child’s education?”
 It was agreed that we did not want traditional and/or standardized exams to be the only factor in determining a child’s learning skills.
 After reviewing the combined outcomes represented by our core constituencies, District leaders introduced the six key attributes of the SVOs (Thinkers, Problem Solvers, Communicators, Collaborators, Innovators, and Committed Individuals) that were felt to best prepare our students for college, work, and life.
 The primary goal of the SVOs is to provide our students with the necessary skills to not only be successful in school, but even more importantly to be successful citizens in the world for the rest of their lives.

-Last but not least, we will be making a greater effort in our integrated school communications to ensure that the Shared Valued Outcomes are known and understood by all of our constituents in the North Shore community.
-In addition to this email, we will be communicating about the SVOs on our school website at www.northshoreschools.org, in our newsletters and print materials, in parent meetings, upcoming Board meetings, on my blog which can be accessed via the District homepage, and in social media.
-Please follow me on Twitter @PeterGiarrizzo.
+Last but not least, we will continue to make a greater effort in our integrated school communications to ensure that the Shared Valued Outcomes are known and understood by all of our constituents in the North Shore community.
+We will be communicating about the SVOs on our school website at www.northshoreschools.org, in our newsletters and print materials, in parent meetings, and in our Board meetings.